-Under the banner MDA’s Augie’s Quest, Nieto and his wife, Lynne, are supporting MDA’s aggressive fundraising and research effort aimed at finding more effective treatments and, ultimately, a cure for ALS.
+Under the banner MDA’s Augie’s Quest, Nieto and his wife, Lynne, are supporting MDA’s aggressive fundraising and research effort aimed at finding more effective treatments and, ultimately, a cure for ALS (amyotrophic lateral sclerosis, or Lou Gehrig’s disease).

 How are MDA and Augie’s Quest connected?

-MDA’s ALS Division is the world leader among voluntary agencies in fighting ALS, offering the most comprehensive range of services, including a national network of clinics.
-MDA has dedicated more than $307 million to ALS research, services and education.
+MDA’s ALS Division is the world leader among voluntary health agencies in fighting ALS, offering the most comprehensive range of services, including a national network of clinics.
+Since its inception, MDA has dedicated $324 million to ALS research, services and education programs.
 MDA’s Augie’s Quest is solely dedicated to funding ALS research.
-Augie’s Quest has raised more than $32 million in seven years, and 100 percent of all donations to MDA’s Augie’s Quest go directly to research.
+Augie’s Quest has raised almost $40 million in eight years, and 100 percent of all donations to MDA’s Augie’s Quest go directly to research.

 Who is Augie Nieto?

-A pioneer in the fitness industry, Augie Nieto received a diagnosis of ALS (amyotrophic lateral sclerosis, or Lou Gehrig’s disease) in March 2005 and began the fight of his life.
+A pioneer in the fitness industry, Augie Nieto received a diagnosis of ALS in March 2005 and began the fight of his life.
 Augie was co-founder and president of Life Fitness, and is now chairman of Octane Fitness.
-As co-chairs of MDA’s ALS Division for the seventh year, the Nietos are raising awareness of the disease through public appearances, speaking engagements, media interviews and public service announcements.
-For every year since 2006, Augie and Lynne have shared their story on the national broadcast of the MDA Labor Day show Augie also serves MDA as a national vice president.
+As co-chairs of MDA’s ALS Division for the eighth year, Augie and Lynne are raising awareness of the disease through public appearances, speaking engagements, media interviews and public service announcements.
+For every year since 2006, Augie and Lynne have shared their story on the national broadcast of the MDA Show of Strength Telethon on Labor Day weekend.
+Augie also serves MDA as a national vice president.

-What has Augie’s Quest accomplished in seven years?
+What has Augie’s Quest accomplished in eight years?

 Augie’s Quest has funded several successful ALS research projects that have accelerated the development of therapeutics in this disease.